facebookarchive/hack-langspec/spec/16-classes.md

 searches for the nearest destructor in the class hierarchy.
 Not every level of the hierarchy need have a destructor.
 A `private` destructor inhibits destructor calls from derived classes.

+A destructor does not require a return type annotation; if one is included, it must be void.

 **Examples**